jonfm/videochat-tutorial/docs/examples/managing-state.md

 new Vue({
   el: '#app',
   router,
-  store, // injects the store into
+  store, // injects the store into the components
   template: '<App/>',
   components: { App }
 })